I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-impersonateprinterclient.md

 <p>If the operation succeeds, the function returns <b>TRUE</b>.
 Otherwise the function returns <b>FALSE</b>.
 The caller can obtain an error code by calling GetLastError (described in the Microsoft Windows SDK documentation).</p>

 ## -remarks
-<p>This function must be called after a successful call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff561987">RevertToPrinterSelf</a>.
-It resumes impersonation of the client and cleans up the thread handle.</p>

-<p>This function must be called after a successful call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff561987">RevertToPrinterSelf</a>.
+<p>This function must be called after a successful call to <a href="..\winsplp\nf-winsplp-reverttoprinterself.md">RevertToPrinterSelf</a>.
 It resumes impersonation of the client and cleans up the thread handle.</p>

 ## -requirements
 <table>